opendocsg/slw-judgments-backfill/2001_SGHC_109/report.md

  What the ordinary man w ould infer w ithout special know ledge has generally been called the natural and ordinary meaning of the w ords.
 But that expression is rather misleading in that it conceals the fact that there are tw o elements in it.
 Sometimes it is not necessary to go beyond the w ords themselves, as w here the plaintiff has been called a thief or a murderer.
 But more often the sting is not so much in the w ords themselves as in w hat the ordinary man w ill infer from them, and that is also regarded as part of their natural and ordinary meaning.

 11\.
-The above passage w as endorsed by the Court of Appeal in _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ [1999] 4 SLR 529, 556.
+The above passage w as endorsed by the Court of Appeal in _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ <span class="citation">[1999] 4 SLR 529</span>, 556.

 12\.
 The principles for determining the natural and ordinary meaning of w ords are w ell know n.
 In _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ , LP Thean JA summed up the position at p 555 as follow s: